NBFC Registration Procedure

 NBFC Registration Procedure (How to Get NBFC License from RBI?)

-- The applicant company incorporated under Companies Act 2013 is required to apply online.
+- The applicant company incorporated under the Companies Act 2013 is required to apply online.
 The application can be submitted online by accessing RBI’s secured website – www.cosmos.rbi.org.in

 - After filing the online Application the company has to submit the hard copy of the application form (indicating the online Company Application Reference Number, along with the supporting documents, to the concerned Regional Office of RBI.